 Only 4% of the population in the US meditates just a couple of times a year, 8% meditates up to two times a month, and 45% of Americans say they meditate rarely or never.

-5. 35% of people meditate to reduce stress.
+5. Statistics on people practicing mindfulness reveal that 35% of people meditate to reduce stress.

 People have different reasons for turning to meditation.
-However, a large portion of the population has issues with stress.
+However, a large portion of the population has issues with stress, and that’s where benefits of meditation are the most useful.
 When that’s considered, it’s no surprise that a bit more than a third of meditation users turn to meditation for that very reason.

 6. 66% of Buddhists in the US meditate weekly or more often.